13 Top-Rated Attractions & Things to Do in Salem, OR

 Numerous paved and unpaved hiking trails stretch throughout the park, connecting other fun areas, including the Crooked House Playground and the Rhododendron and Rose Gardens.
 Athletics within this urban natural space include four lighted tennis courts and a softball field with bleachers available for rent.

 The Bush House Museum is also onsite, offering a unique look into the influential life of Asahel Bush, a founding editor of the Oregon Statesman.
 Free guided tours are offered of this historic home Thursday through Saturday in the afternoon, with tickets available at the nearby renovated Bush Barn Art Center.

 Willamette University was founded in 1842 as the first university established in the Western United States.
 Its gorgeous campus is across the street from the Oregon State Capitol, where its long-standing legacy rings from its brick buildings and landscaped lawns.

 The university adds a collegiate appeal and vibrant student population to the community, and its campus benefits students and residents alike.
 Willamette Bearcats athletic events are always fun to check out, and community institutions like the Hallie Ford Museum of Art add cultural appeal.

 Official site: http://willamette.edu/

-With all these recreational options, the parking lots at Cascades Gateway are rarely empty.
-Recently installed playground equipment is popular for children, and canine companions enjoy the off-leash, fenced-in dog area within the park.
-Shelters and picnic pavilions are also available to rent at Cascades Gateway Park, accommodating up to 160 people.
+It's a popular family park, especially around the recently installed playground equipment.
+Canine companions enjoy the off-leash, fenced-in dog area within the park.
+Shelters and picnic pavilions are also available to rent, accommodating up to 160 people.

 Address: 2100 Turner Road Southeast, Salem, Oregon